Series: Two (1983)

 Starting in 1988 through 1994, Ace was available in various mail-in offers through Hasbro Direct.
 In 1989, Ace was packaged with Lampreys (1985), Keel-Haul (1985), Strato-Viper (1986), and Motor Viper (1986) in the "Special Mission Drivers" set.
 Later, he could be ordered individually.

-Ace came with a flight helmet - clear plastic in front and solid white plastic on back.
+Ace came with a flight helmet - clear plastic in front and solid white paint on back.

 Grade: O-3 (Captain, USAF)